 No. Indicator Related Policy / strategic objective Target Agencies responsible Implementation mechanism Data Source Action 34 Number of substantiated complaints about amenity impacts from minerals and waste activities Objectives MSO7 & WSO7 Policy MW1 To ensure that minerals and waste development do not have unacceptable adverse amenity impacts.
-NCC LPAs - Environmental Health Environment Agency Waste management companies Mineral operators Site specific allocations decisions as part of the in M&W LP.
+NCC LPAs - Environmental Health Environment Agency Waste management companies Mineral operators Specific site allocation decisions in the NM&WLP.
 Development management decisions taken on planning applications.
 Site monitoring and enforcement.
-NCC records of complaints Year on year increase over a three-year period in substantiated complaints about amenity impacts as an indicator for review of policy MW1
+NCC records of complaints Year on year increase over a three-year period in substantiated complaints about amenity impacts as an indicator for review of policy MW1 35 Number of planning applications granted by LPAs within minerals or waste consultation areas (unless they fall within the exclusions set out in Appendix 4).
+Objectives MSO4, MSO5, WSO3 Policies MP10, MP11 and WP17 Safeguard mineral extraction sites, mineral infrastructure, waste management sites and water recycling centres from incompatible development.
+Safeguarding mineral resources so that they are not sterilised by nonmineral development where this should be avoided.
+NCC Local Planning Authorities Mapping safeguarded mineral sites, mineral infrastructure, mineral resources, and waste sites in the Policies Map.
+Consultation process on planning applications within safeguarded areas.
+Determined planning applications by LPAs.
+Increase in planning permissions for unexempt development within mineral or waste consultation areas that have an outstanding objection from the MPA/WPA is an indicator for review of the related NM&WLP safeguarding policies and/or review of NCC's consultation responses to planning applications and local plans.